 “Wow!” whispered Pim, as awestruck as the first time he’d watched her do that.

 The stones tumbled across the cobbles and leapt into the air, orbiting Kitlyn’s hands like the beads of a necklace.
 The boy’s head moved about in a spiral as he attempted to keep his stare locked upon a single stone in the rotating ring.
 Kitlyn spread her fingers apart and pushed her arms down.
 As the desire formed in her head, the stones clapped together.
 A handful formed a man-like shape while the majority gathered in her best approximation of a dragon.
-Faint green energy glowed from within both, illuminating the gaps between stones.
+Faint green energy swirled around them all, brightest in the gaps between stones.